-Appendix A1 presents the percentiles associated with scores on each ATDH scale.
-The percentiles are based on the scores from first-time ATDH candidates who tested in 2024.
-Appendix A2 presents the percentiles associated with scores on each ATDH scale, based on administrations from first-time candidates who tested from September 1, 2021 (the beginning of ATDH administration) through December 31, 2024.
-For each scale score, the corresponding percentile can be interpreted as the percentage of first-time ATDH candidates who achieved that scale score or lower.
-If a given scale score corresponds to a percentile of 88, for example, then 88% of first-time ATDH candidates achieved that score or a lower score.
+Appendix A presents the percentiles associated with scores on each ATDH scale.
+The percentiles are based on the 522 ATDH administrations that took place during the ATDH testing window that spanned from September 1 through October 31, 2021.
+For each scale score, the corresponding percentile can be interpreted as the percentage of ATDH candidates who achieved that scale score or lower.
+If a given scale score corresponds to a percentile of 88, for example, then 88% of ATDH candidates achieved that score or a lower score.